 Would I be able to touch my eyes?

 My name was called like a slap in the face I jolted my head toward the woman standing in the doorway which lead down a long hallway.

-I must have had a grim look because the woman asked me if I was just fine.
+I must have had a grim look because the woman asked me if I was ok.

 "I'm fine, thanks" I answered.

-I had to remind myself I was there by my own choosing based on a new mindset and decision I made.
+I had to remind myself I was there by my own choosing.

 I could stop this self inflicted horror any time I wanted!